 While today, living together as a couple is not an issue at all.
-Most couples prefer this than jumping into marriage without assurance that it will work.
+Most couples prefer this to jumping into marriage without assurance that it will work.
 So, do you consider living together before marriage?

 Here are some of the reasons why couples move in together: